metabrainz/picard-docs/source/glossary.rst

    not necessarily so.
 A work could also be a novel, play, poem or essay, later recorded as an oratory or audiobook.
 For example, the song "`Blinded by the Light
    <https://musicbrainz.org/work/7a757d97-da2a-3751-8d32-94d471de2eeb>`_" written by Bruce Springsteen
-   has well over 100 recordings of it.
+   has been recorded well over 100 times.

    Please see the `Work <https://musicbrainz.org/doc/Work>`_ page on the MusicBrainz website for additional information.